turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 Changing our `attr_reader`s to `attr_accessor`s makes it so that we can change the classroom's value from outside the class to **anything** we want.
-Note, we are changing, and reducing this object's encapsulation.
+Note, we are changing, and reducing this object's Encapsulation.
 We are placing some trust in people using the class that they will use it responsibly.

 Meanwhile, the method `add_length` is a little more specific in what it allows us to do; specifically, using this method we can make the classroom longer.
 No other change is allowed.
 We do this by accessing the **instance variable** from within the method.
 Note, we could do this without an `attr_accessor`.